 Website Traffic is a Baseline Metric

 For most of the digital marketing efforts that we do for our clients, whether it is social media, email campaigns, blogging, or digital advertising, our main goal is to try and drive people to a website to take action.
 Your website is the online hub of your entire business.
 It’s where people go to learn more about you, connect, and engage.

 Measuring website traffic, or the number of users visiting your website, is a baseline metric.
 We compare traffic month over month and year to date.
 These days, due to COVID, numbers are all over the place, so we dig a little deeper to see what is happening.

 We can also tell you that anyone can get you traffic.
 So, looking at traffic counts only doesn’t tell you much.
 We’ve seen clients who have lower traffic this past month than they did last year, but their quality of leads and conversion rates are higher.

-Website Traffic: What Channels Visitors Come from Tells More
+Website Traffic: Where Channels Visitors Come From Tells More

 It’s always nice to see the amount of traffic coming to your website, but it’s important to see where they came from.
 A marketing strategy only works if you know where your audience is, so understanding if they are coming to you from social media, a search engine, or advertisements can show how effective your marketing is.
 Here are the main traffic sources to review: